jupyterlab/jupyterlab/docs/source/user/interface_customization.rst

 access it by opening the *Settings Editor* from the *Settings* menu, then click on the *JSON Settings Editor* in the top right corner.

-In the *Advanced Settings Editor*, you will need to the select the *Main Menu* section in the left panel.
+In the *Advanced Settings Editor*, you will need to select the *Main Menu* section in the left panel.
 Your ``menus`` customization will be merged with the default menu bar definition (this is a different behavior as the other settings that are overriding the default settings).
 So to remove a default entry, you will need to disable it.
 To do that, you will need